The Singapore Investor's Handbook: Navigating The Investment Landscape

 below it and then selling it at above ten dollars.
 The difference between the purchased price and the selling price is called capital appreciation.
 However, this process do not always occur immediately.

-Thus, while waiting for the price to go up, you can
+Thus, while waiting for the price to go up, you can collect dividend along the way.

 #4: Ways To Invest